durability-labs/archivist-docs/learn/architecture.md

 - **Price per byte per second**: what the client pays
 - **Collateral per byte**: what each provider must stake

-Proof timing is stochastic — the contract determines when a provider must prove, ensuring providers cannot game the system by only keeping data around proof times.
+Proof timing is stochastic — the contract determines when a provider must prove, so providers cannot game the system by only keeping data around proof times.

 ### Purchasing module